codefellows/seattle-code-javascript-401d42/class-27/lab/README.md

 ## Technical Requirements / Note

+> It is not a requirement to make the actual API call.
+That can be mocked with "fake" data

 Suggested Component Hierarchy and Application Architecture:

 - `index.js` - Entry Point
-- `app.js` - Container
+- `App.js` - Container
-  - Holds state: Count and Results Array
+  - Holds application state: The Request (from the form) and the Response (from the API)
   - A class method that can update state
   - Renders 2 Child Components
 - `<Form />`
   - Expects a function to be sent to it as a prop
   - Renders a URL entry form
   - A selection of REST methods to choose from ("get" should be the default)
+    - The active selection should be displayed/styled differently than the others
+  - Renders a Textarea to allow the user to type in a JSON object for a POST or PUT request
   - On submit
-    - Send the API results back to the `<App>` using the method sent down in props
+    - Send the Form entries back to the `<App>` using the method sent down in props
+    - Form will run the API request
+      - Toggle the "loading" status before and after the request
 - `<Results />`
+  - Conditionally renders "Loading" or the data depending on the status of the request
   - Expects the count, headers, results to be sent in as props
   - Renders the count
   - Renders the Result Headers as "pretty" JSON